GABO1423/Mupen64Plus-Next-XboxOne/ANGLE/README.md

-Place the folders from the ANGLE Library.7z file here.
+Unzip the contents of the ANGLE Library.7z file here.